Creating the all-in-one resource for sasquatch research.

 “We” are a one-woman show.

-The Sasquatch Data Project is founded and run by researcher, Terrestrial.
+The Sasquatch Data Project is founded and run by researcher, Terrestrial out of North Carolina.
 Terrestrial’s interest in bigfoot began at the early age of 5 and has only grown since.

-Terrestrial has a Bachelor of Science in Earth & Atmospheric Sciences from the Georgia Institute of Technology and is currently pursuing a Blue Ridge Naturalist certification.
+Terrestrial has a Bachelor of Science in Earth & Atmospheric Sciences from the Georgia Institute of Technology and is currently pursuing both a Blue Ridge Naturalist & North Carolina Environmental Educator certification.
 While an undergrad at Georgia Tech, she played an integral role in categorizing, identifying, and measuring ground-ice features on dwarf planet Ceres as part of NASA’s Dawn Mission.
 She first-authored a paper published in JGR: Planets and co-authored a number of papers while working on this mission.

 Terrestrial has also appeared on the following podcasts and live-streams: